 Journeys on this Train

-New for 2013: Two Imperial Suites will be available on all 2013 Golden Eagle departures.
-This new type of compartment, the most spacious at 120 square feet, has been a huge success for luxury travelers.
+Two Imperial Suites will continue to be available on all 2014 Golden Eagle departures.
+This type of compartment, the most spacious at 120 square feet, has been a huge success for luxury travelers.
 It offers a fixed king-sized bed, a dedicated dressing table and lounge area.
 All passengers will enjoy the upgraded service, presence of a quality control manager and improved food and beverage service throughout the Golden Eagle.

 Latest News: Click here for owner Owen Hardy's blog on improvements in 2012 on the Golden Eagle Trans-Siberian Express.